zbh888/LEOhandover/README.md

 4. Suppose you have run with different seed and obtain folders `seed10`, `seed20`, `seed30`, `seed40`, `seed50`.
 If they are in a server, you could use `copy_res.sh` to get them.

 5. If they are not in a server.
-You could use ``  to get process result.
+You could use `copy_res_local.sh`  to get process result.
 Here, I provided the result folder that can be downloaded https://drive.google.com/file/d/12G8Q1eSfHVpzL0Rb21YSic8ATTGOBTJd/view?usp=drive_link.

 6. If you want to aggregate the result from different seeds, you can go to folder `datagroup` and `datamain`.
 You need to run two notebook to generate pickle file.